Aaron9841/1132CFIOT2/README.md

 ![image](pic/XAMPP_14.png)
 - You also can see the data from here:
 ![image](pic/XAMPP_15.png)
-- OK, we finally finish database construct.
+OK, we finally finish database construct.
-- Next is Arduino's program.
+Next is Coding
+#### Coding